Get All the Dirt

-With a rainbow of colors and fabulous combinations, petals that are long and spiky, short and rounded, or twisted and curled, and flowers sizes to match any desire, dahlias are tremendously popular.
+With a rainbow of colors and fabulous combinations, petals that are long and spiky (cactus), short and rounded (waterlily), or twisted and curled (novelty), and flowers sizes to match any desire, dahlias are tremendously popular.
 Deservedly so.
 Beautiful for gardens and cutting, dahlias bring big personalities to any space.
 If you haven’t grown dahlias yet, make this your season.

-Dahlia tubers are a bit like potatoes with “eyes” that sprout to create new plants.
-Tubers are sold as either individually with a single eye, or as full clumps with multiple eyes around the collar.
+Dahlia tubers are a bit like potatoes with small “eyes” that sprout to create new plants.
+Our dahlias are sold as pre-trimmed clumps with multiple eyes around the collar.
 Dahlia clumps are funny looking; don't let that fool you.
 They'll grow into beautiful flower plants.

-Dahlias need good sunlight to develop into strong plants.
-Find a spot that receives all day or ¾ day sun.
+Dahlias need good sunlight to develop into strong plants and thrive.
+Find a spot that is sunny all day or most of the day.
 Sites with minimal wind are best.
-In very hot regions, afternoon shaded is beneficial, to provide protection from scorching late day sun is beneficial.
+In very hot regions, afternoon shaded is beneficial, to provide protection from scorching late day sun.

-Plant outdoors when all danger of frost has past, night temperatures are in the 50s and the soil is warm, about 60 degrees.
-A good rule of thumb is to plant dahlias in the garden about the same time our tomatoes go in the ground.
+Plant outdoors when all danger of frost has past, night temperatures are in the mid to high 50s and the soil is warm, about 60 degrees.
+A good rule of thumb is to plant dahlias in the garden about the same time tomatoes go in the ground.
 Dahlia tubers planted too early in cold, moist soil are prone to rot.
 If your tubers arrive before the soil is warm enough in your area, feel free to get a jump on the season and start them indoors.

 In the garden, space your plants so they have enough room to grow without crowding.
-Allow a spot that’s 18-24” for full size dahlias and 16-20” for compact dahlias.
+Allow a space that’s 18-24” for full size dahlias and 16-20” for compact dahlias.
 Keep an eye out for notes in the cultivar description that mentioned "very large" and give these plants a bit more room.

-At the end of the season you can choose to leave your dahlias in the ground or lift and store for next year.
+At the end of the season you can choose to leave your dahlias in the ground, or lift and store for next year.
 If you garden in zones 8-10, there’s no need to dig your tubers up.
-They should overwinter in the ground just fine.
+The tender tubers should overwinter in the ground just fine.

-In colder regions, if you plan to dig your tubers, let the plants go through a light freeze or two before digging.
-This helps harden the tubers which increases their chance of staying firm while being held for next spring.
+In colder regions, if you plan to dig your tubers, let the plants go through several light freezes before digging.
+This helps harden the tubers which increases their chance of staying firm while being stored for next spring.
 Cut the stems to within 3" of the ground, dig, brush/wash off the soil and let the tuber air dry for a day or two.
 Store the tubers in cardboard boxes lined with newspaper and filled with very slightly damp peat moss or vermiculite.
 Site the box in a cool, dark place; temperatures of 40-55 degrees are ideal.
 Check the tubers every couple of weeks.
 Sprinkle with a little water if they seem to be drying and shriveling.
 Trim off any mold/rot that may appear and allow for better ventilation if the tubers start to soften.
-There's a balance between too much and too little moisture during storage.
+There's a delicate balance between too much and too little moisture during storage.

 Remember to label the tubers as to variety; it's easy to forget.
 Come spring, replant for another year of glorious blooms!